PetteriSuonpaa/TempTrack-IoT/README.md

 ## 🛠️ Project Process

 ### Motivation
-TempTrack-IoT was created to monitor temperature in real-time across multiple locations in a local network, providing both live and historical data via an easy-to-access web dashboard.
+TempTrack-IoT was created to monitor temperature in real-time across multiple locations in a local network, providing both live and historical data via an easy-to-access web dashboard for my family’s house.
+The main goal was to track the upper and lower water temperatures of our hot tub, and also gather data from a nearby lake.

 ### Hardware Selection
-- **ESP32** – Affordable, WiFi-enabled microcontroller ideal for IoT sensors
-- **Dallas Temperature Sensors** – Reliable and accurate for multiple sensor setups
-- **Raspberry Pi 5** – Low-cost local server to host backend API and frontend dashboard
+**Outside Unit**
+- ESP32-S3-DevkitM-1U
+- DS18B20 digital temperature sensors (two for hot tub, one for lake)
+- 20,000 mAh power bank
+- DS18B20 resistor module
+- F3 green indicator LED
+- 12 V round rocker switch (SPST, ON/OFF)
+- WiFi/GSM antenna (2.4 G, 3 dBi)
+- USB-C cable (for charging power bank)
+- Micro-USB cable (power from bank to ESP)
+- Waterproof sealing tape and epoxy

+**Inside Unit**
+- Raspberry Pi 5
+- Raspberry Pi active cooler
+- Raspberry Pi 27 W USB-C power supply

 ### Architecture Design
 The system is split into three main components:
 1. **ESP32 Sensor Nodes** – Read temperature and send JSON data over WiFi
 2. **Flask Backend (Raspberry Pi 5)** – Receives data from sensors and stores it
 3. **React + Vite + Tailwind + ShadCN Dashboard** – Displays real-time and historical data

 ### Development Steps
-1. Prototype ESP32 sensors with PlatformIO and Dallas Temperature sensors
+1. Prototyped ESP32 sensors with PlatformIO and Dallas Temperature library
-2. Build Flask backend with API endpoints to receive and serve sensor data
+2. Built Flask backend with API endpoints to receive and serve sensor data
+3. Designed the dashboard layout in [Figma](https://www.figma.com/design/TWQNi1zcBEpw2G51kZiim7/Paljuproject?node-id=0-1&m=dev)
-3. Develop responsive React dashboard with live charts and historical views
+4. Developed responsive React dashboard with live charts and historical views
-4. Integrate backend and frontend, test on local network
+5. Integrated backend and frontend, tested on local network
-5. Automate startup with systemd services on Raspberry Pi
+6. Automated startup with systemd services on Raspberry Pi
+7. Assembled outdoor hardware with waterproofing for durability

 ### Future Improvements
-- Add authentication for dashboard access
-- Support additional sensor types (humidity, pressure, etc.)
-- Enable remote access with secure tunneling or VPN
+- Enable secure remote access via VPN or tunneling
+- Design a custom PCB to reduce wiring clutter and save space in the enclosure
+- Improve power bank accessibility and charging convenience
+- Enhance the web dashboard design for an even more appealing and intuitive user experience

+---
 ## 📸 Screenshots

 _Add screenshots of your dashboard here to make it visually appealing._